 Note that in the figure above, the location of the image file (path) in your computer is stored and is ready to be pasted into a CAD drawing.
 Other information including text in the comments field or the Notes table can easily be copied and pasted into MTEXT entities in CAD drawings.

 Tip: It is useful to store multiple images of species used in a landscape setting.
 The figure below shows a Japanese Maple in use in a designed setting.
 It is record 2 of three of Acer palmatum in this particular (sample) database.

 The buttons on the left of the screen are used to navigate to different tables in SppDb.
 The second ‘Hardscape’ table is shown below.
-This table is used to hold images and information about hard landscape design elements – bollards, pavers, seating, irrigation equipment, water features etc. The sample database file contains a small number of images, but your file will certainly build to many more entries.
-Photographs of constructed and specified hardscape elements is by far the most efficient method of communicating hardscape design ideas.
+This table is used to hold images and information about hard landscape design elements – bollards, pavers, seating, irrigation equipment, water features, etc. The sample database file contains a small number of images, but your file will certainly contain many more entries.
+Photographs of constructed and specified hardscape elements are by far the most efficient method of communicating hardscape design ideas.

 The third ‘designs’ table is shown below.
 This table is used to hold details of previous landscape jobs that you have stored on your computer hard disk.
 CAD drafting is made much more efficient if you can find a past job and paste it into a new landscape plan.
 The file type can be lcd (from gCADPlus), but could be in other CAD formats.
 We have added a number of ‘contents’ buttons to help quickly categorize designs.